endurox-dev/endurox-python/README.rst

     </server>

-For a multi-threaded server new connections for each thread must be created in ``tpsvrthrinit()`` (instead of ``tpsvrinit()``) and stored in thread-local storage of ``threading.local()``.
+For a multi-threaded server, new connections for each thread must be created in ``tpsvrthrinit()`` (instead of ``tpsvrinit()``) and stored in thread-local storage of ``threading.local()``.

 **app.ini** settings for the Oracle DB: